bnbullock/Pewlett-Hackard-Analysis/README.md

 ![Retirement Managers](images/Summary_Managers2.png)

-- Of the 1,549 employees who qualify as retirement-ready mentors from the list below, the following breakdown outlines the different roles they are able to provide mentorship for PH.
+- Of the 1,549 employees who qualify as retirement-ready mentors from the list below, the following breakdown outlines the different roles they are able to provide mentorship for new employees of PH.
 - Generally, it appears that there is a good level of coverage amongst the different business units.
 - Each employee group is represented except the manager group as noted previously.